-- 3.12.1 Races must email the official results of the competition for the top 20 male and top 20 female finishers to the IAAF within one hour of the completion of the competition, using the format in the Race Directors Report Form. - 3.12.2 Official Results for all participants should be made available on the race's website within the shortest possible time.
+- 3.12.1 Races shall email the official results of the competition for the top 20 male and top 20 female finishers to the IAAF immediately following the completion of the competition, using the format in the Race Directors Report Form. - 3.12.2 Official Results for all participants should be made available on the race's website within the shortest possible time.